 You are strongly advised to apply for a European work visa at least two months before your trip as embassy staff can take six weeks to process an employment visa application.
-Sometimes the process can be extended to 12 weeks - so it’s good to apply early.
+Sometimes the process can be extended to 12 weeks, so it’s good to apply early.

 How long will my work visa be valid for?

-Most European work visas entitle you to work for one year, but most countries allow you to apply for an extension upon their expiration.
+Most Schengen Area work visas entitle you to work for one year, but most countries allow you to apply for an extension upon their expiration.
 To do this, you will have to provide the authorities in the country you are working in with required documents, explaining the reason for extending your stay.

 How can AXA help?

-With time of the essence, it’s better to apply for a work visa as soon as possible, AXA can help by providing you with travel and medical insurance that meets your EU work visa requirements from as little as €0.99 per day.
+With time of the essence, it’s better to apply for a work visa as soon as possible.
+AXA can help by providing you with travel and medical insurance that meets your EU work visa requirements from as little as €22 per week.
 You will receive a certificate proving you are insured immediately, meaning you can get on with your visa application.